Magical-E/Homepage/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 # Set this to `[]` or comment out if you are not using People widget.
-#user_groups:
+# user_groups:
 #- Researchers
 #- Visitors
 ---

-I'm a sophomore student of Harbin Institute of Technology,Shenzhen.My research interests include mobile robotics, robotics and human robot interactions.
+I'm a sophomore student of Harbin Institute of Technology,Shenzhen.